andremmoreno/myloot-app/README.md

 - Modify the schema in `prisma/schema.prisma` and run `npx prisma migrate dev` to update the database.
 - Use the `structure.sql` file to reset or manually populate the database.

+## Branches & Database Setup
+To simplify development and deployment, I separated the database usage by branch:

+- main: uses SQLite with a local dev.db file, ideal for testing and local development without external dependencies.

+- deploy (or your chosen production branch): uses PostgreSQL, with the database hosted on Railway.

+This setup allows for quick local testing with SQLite, while maintaining a production-ready configuration with PostgreSQL

 ## License
 MIT